glam-imperial/multimodal-affect-recognition/README.md

 This repository contains the code for our Information Fusion paper "End-to-end multimodal affect recognition in real-world environments".
 If you use this codebase in your experiments please cite:

-`Tzirakis, Panagiotis, Jiaxin Chen, Stefanos Zafeiriou, and Björn Schuller.
+`P., Tzirakis, J., Chen, S. Zafeiriou, and B. Schuller.
 "End-to-end multimodal affect recognition in real-world environments."
 Information Fusion 68 (2021): 46-53.` (https://www.sciencedirect.com/science/article/pii/S1566253520303808)

 # Content